aleksha/data-analysis-tutorial/session-1/README.md

 follows overall pdf and at the same time follows Poisson statistics.
 As we already mentioned in the limit of large numbers Poisson statistics aproachs Gaussian distribution.
-The variance of the Poisson random variable is the rendom variable (standard deviation is a square root of it).
+The variance of the Poisson random variable is the random variable (standard deviation is a square root of it).
-So for each set of parameters discribing overall pdf for each bin a diviation in values of standard dediations can be calculated.
+So for each set of parameters discribing overall pdf for each bin a diviation in values of standard diviations can be calculated.
 A sum of **n** normally distributed independent random values follows well known **chi-squared distribution with (n-1) degrees of freedom**.